 Most Blueweiler puppies carry a combination of the Rottweiler’s black and tan markings with the cattle dog’s ticking interspersed.

-A new dog breed’s personality is difficult to tell so soon after the development of the breed, but so far, dominant traits seen in the early offspring include:
+A new dog breed’s personality is difficult to tell so soon after the development of the species, but so far, dominant traits seen in the early offspring include:

 - A calm disposition.